pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 }
 ```
 ## State Sync - Peer Metadata Collection
 Peer metadata can be collected through the `P2P` module during the `Churn Management Protocol`.
-It can also be abstracted to an `ask-response` cycle where the node continuously asks this meta-information of its active peers.
+It can also be abstracted to an `ask-response` cycle where the node continuously asks this metadata information to its active peers.

 Node gathers peer metadata from its peers in `StateSyncMetadataResponse` type, defined as the following: